Innovate. Accelerate. Win.

 At the core of an effective certificate lifecycle management system is defining a strict management program for your organization.
 As machine identities, certificates are the base of network security and play an important role in online trust.
 A fortified SSL security framework cannot be completed in just one step or by a single individual.
 Distributed teams are often tasked with ensuring security and compliance and add a complex layer of management into the process of managing SSL/TLS security.
 Powerful and customizable certificate management workflow functions are needed to streamline and simplify the process of administering SSL/TLS security across the enterprise.

-In order for a certificate lifecycle management to be effective, all certificates need to be consolidated into a single machine identity management system such as the Venafi Trust Protection Platform.
+In order for a certificate lifecycle management to be effective, all certificates need to be consolidated into a single machine identity security system such as the Venafi Control Plane for Machine Identities.
 With this solution in place, administrators may perform continuous monitoring of systems and certificates, and generate an audit for governance and compliance purposes.
 What is more, this approach reduces the overall cost and complexity of managing SSL certificates across a distributed environment.
-See how one technology services company put a stop to outages with Venafi machine identity management.
+See how one technology services company put a stop to outages with Venafi machine identity security.
 Download the case study.